 Wi-Fi Aware enriches personalized mobility experiences

-- Provides continuous device-to-device discovery prior to association, even without a GPS, cellular or infrastructure connection
+- Continuous, power efficient device-to-device discovery using Wi-Fi or Bluetooth Low Energy radios prior to association—even without a GPS, cellular, or infrastructure connection

-- Allows multi-directional sharing of services or information simultaneously
+- Multi-directional sharing of services or information simultaneously

-- Functions dynamically; groups of devices connected through Wi-Fi Aware maintain their connection even if one device moves out of range
+- Dynamic connectivity, enabling groups of devices connected through Wi-Fi Aware to maintain their connection even if one device moves out of range

 - Works well indoors and in crowded environments

-- Enables efficient device-to-device communication; each data stream is associated with a specific application or service
+- Efficient device-to-device communication supporting both native and IP-based data exchange; each data stream is associated with a specific application or service

-- Gives user control of privacy; opt-in or out of identity disclosure via operating system or application
+- User-based control of privacy, enabling user opt-in or opt-out of identity disclosure through the device operating system or application

 |Wi-Fi CERTIFIED Wi-Fi Aware™ enhances the Wi-Fi® mobile experience|